Trump says UN just a club for people to 'have a good time'

 Trump told The Associated Press last December that he wanted to be “very neutral” on Israel-Palestinian issues.
 But his tone became decidedly more pro-Israel as the presidential campaign progressed.
 He has spoken disparagingly of Palestinians, saying they have been “taken over” by or are condoning militant groups.

+Trump’s tweet Monday about the U.N. ignores much of the work that goes on in the 193-member global organization.

+This year the U.N.
+Security Council has approved over 70 legally binding resolutions, including new sanctions on North Korea and measures tackling conflicts and authorizing the U.N.’s far-flung peacekeeping operations around the world.
+The General Assembly has also approved dozens of resolutions on issues, like the role of diamonds in fueling conflicts; condemned human rights abuses in Iran and North Korea; and authorized an investigation of alleged war crimes in Syria.

 Trump’s criticism of the U.N. is by no means unique.
-While the organization does engage in large-scale humanitarian and peacekeeping efforts around the world, its massive bureaucracy has long been a source of controversy.
+While the organization does engage in large-scale humanitarian and peacekeeping efforts, its massive bureaucracy has long been a source of controversy.
 The organization has been accused by some Western governments of being inefficient and frivolous, while developing nations have said it is overly influenced by wealthier nations.

+Trump tweeted later Monday, “The world was gloomy before I won — there was no hope.
+Now the market is up nearly 10 percent and Christmas spending is over a trillion dollars!”

+Markets are up since Trump won the general election, although not quite by that much.
+The Standard & Poor’s 500 is up about 6 percent since Election Day, while the Dow has risen more than 8 percent.

 The president-elect is spending the holidays at his Mar-a-Lago resort in Florida.
 He had no public schedule Monday.